lqhuang/openwrt-buildbot/wiki/build-system.md

   musl or gcc change.
 Does a `make clean` and deletes also the directories `/build_dir/toolchain*` and `/staging_dir/toolchain*` (= the cross-compile tools).
-- `make dirclean`: This is your basic “full clean” operation.
+- `make dirclean`: This is your basic "full clean" operation.
 Cleans all compiled binaries, tools, toolchain, tmp etc. `/bin` and `/build_dir` and `/staging_dir` (= tools and the cross-compile toolchain), `/tmp` (e.g data about packages) and `/logs`